huaminghuangtw/Evergreen-Notes/Permanent-Notes/sleep.md

 Eating closer to bedtime can increase the likelihood of gastric reflux (heartburn) and impair sleep

-Much like slowing down a car before stopping, a 'deceleration' from the day's activities is essential for good sleep.
+Much like slowing down a car before stopping, a ‘deceleration’ from the day’s activities is essential for good sleep.
 Establish a wind-down routine to prepare the body and mind for sleep:

 Avoid stimulating activities before bed, such as watching television, reading the news, strenuous exercise, or social media.